Dria

 Diondria Elaine Thornton (née Thomas) (born October 7, 1981) is an American singer-songwriter born in Houston, Texas.

 Early life

 Thomas was born in Houston, Texas, United States, and raised in Fullerton, California.
 Her father was a public transit driver for OCTA (Orange County Transit Authority) and her mother worked for the Human Services dept. She has a younger sister named Brittany Thomas.

-She began her artistic endeavours at Huntington Beach Academy for The Performing Arts (APA) in Huntington Beach, Ca. At APA, she studied Musical Theatre, Chamber Choir, Chamber Orchestra (as a violinist), Show Choir, Actors Repertoire and Improvisational Acting.
+She began her artistic endeavours at Huntington Beach Academy for The Performing Arts (APA) in Huntington Beach, California.
+At APA, she studied Musical Theatre, Chamber Choir, Chamber Orchestra (as a violinist), Show Choir, Actors Repertoire and Improvisational Acting.
 After graduating High School she attended University of Houston with a major in Psychology and joined a local Houston girls group.

 After moving back to California in 2002, she pursued her solo career writing and producing her own songs.
 She began performing live and singing national anthems for USTA/UWTA tennis matches and NFL football games.